kailash-manasarovar/statement/docs/timeline/2024/april.md

 - The inherent cowardice in this sort of thing is off the scale.
 - I wonder if this prompted them to [wheel him out again](#the-trumpet-teacher-in-denia) and up the doses of euphoria, but I suspect that was more to do with prepping me for [Bali](may.md#bali).
 - There must be something in my bathroom products while I'm in India, as I'm still high.

-### Bring him to Me

-- At one of the jyotirlingum temples, I whisper in Nandi's ear my romantic wishes about the trumpet teacher.
-- As I whisper, I hear a booming voice coming from inside the temple saying, "Bring him to Me!"
-- Were these the Instructions?
-- How am I doing so far?
-- The truth is, I wished the same thing that I heard.
-- Is that alignment?

 ## Response from Generalitat